editox/ionic_platzi_music/README.md

 # ionic_platzi_music

-This is my first project with ionic.
+This is my first project with ionic, first push.